GigMate/our_repository/CREDIT_ECONOMY_SUMMARY.md

    - "Thank you so much!
 Glad you enjoyed it."

 3. Fan asks: **FREE**
-   - "Any upcoming shows?"
+   - "Any upcoming shows"

 4. Tom replies: **FREE**
    - "Yes!
 Next Friday at Luckenbach."

 5. Fan asks about merch: **-1 credit**
-   - "Do you have any t-shirts available?"
+   - "Do you have any t-shirts available"

 6. Tom replies: **FREE**
    - "Yes!
 Check my merch tab on my profile!"